 - Astigmatism causes overall blurry vision.
 When the cornea curves or flattens unevenly, the result is astigmatism, which disrupts focus of near and distant vision.

 Traditionally, blurry vision is corrected by bending (refracting) light rays with glasses or contact lenses.
-But reshaping the cornea (the dome-shaped transparent tissue at the front of your eye) itself will also provide the necessary refraction and vision correction.
+But reshaping the cornea (the dome-shaped transparent tissue at the front of your eye) itself also can provide the necessary refraction and vision correction.

 Most commonly, the surgeon creates a flap in the cornea and then raises it up before reshaping the cornea.
 There are also variations in which a very thin flap is raised or no flap is used at all or no flap at all, is raised.
 Each technique has advantages and disadvantages.

 Individual eye surgeons may specialize in specific types of laser eye procedures.
-The differences among them are generally minor and none are clearly better than any others.
-Depending on your individual circumstances and preferences you may consider:
+The differences among them are generally minor, and none are clearly better than any others.
+Depending on your individual circumstances and preferences, you may consider:

 - Laser-assisted subepithelial keratectomy (LASEK).
 LASEK is similar to LASIK surgery, but the flap is created by using a special cutting device (microkeratome) and exposing the cornea to ethanol.
 The procedure allows the surgeon to remove less of the cornea, making it a good option for people who have thin corneas.
 For people at greater risk of eye injuries, LASEK does not have any significant advantages over LASIK.

-- Epithelial laser-assisted in-situ keratomileusis (epi-LASIK).
+- Epithelial laser-assisted in situ keratomileusis (epi-LASIK).
 In an epi-LASIK procedure, your surgeon separates the epithelium from the middle part of the cornea (stroma) using a mechanized blunt blade device (epikeratome) and reshapes the cornea with a laser.
 This procedure is similar to LASEK.